Child Care Center Director: Job Description, Duties and Outlook

 Child care center directors are responsible for setting the tone for the facility, managing the curriculum, overseeing physical facilities, hiring staff and managing the overall image of the center.
 They sometimes also ensure compliance with all local and federal laws governing child care, both in regard to the physical environment and the staff, and manage the financial affairs of the child care facility.

 Center directors work with qualified center staff to develop an appropriate curriculum and ensure that it complies with state and federal requirements.
 In the case of specialized schools, such as Montessori schools, the center director ensures that the curriculum complies with the specific requirements of that designation.

-Child care center directors make sure that the physical center facilities comply with local, state and federal laws, and are a safe and appropriate environment for children.
+Child care center directors make sure that the center's physical facilities comply with local, state and federal laws and are a safe and appropriate environment for children.
 Directors have knowledge of local, state and federal laws regarding safety requirements and inspection and certification procedures, and ensure that the center complies with those requirements.
-The center director also evaluates and purchases equipment and supplies for the center, or approves requests to purchase materials and equipment.
+The center director also evaluates and purchases equipment and supplies for the center or approves requests to purchase materials and equipment.

 Parental Communication and Involvement

 While for many parents, their child's teacher is the primary point of contact in the school, the director often serves as the 'face' of the school, managing communication with parents and the community.
 The director develops policies for the school and communicates the policies to parents.
 Directors also often meet with parents of prospective students to determine whether the school is a good fit for the family.